csdms/ivy/lessons/git/git-workflow.md

 | add        | stage a change to a repository
 | commit     | finalize a change to a repository
 | log        | show commit history in repository
-| push       | transfer changes from one clone of a repository to another
+| push       | transfer changes from a local repository to a remote
+| pull       | transfer changes from a remote to a local repository
 | remote     | add, remove, or update remote repositories